nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 ### <a name="create-group"></a> Create Group

-Groups are created by POSTing a JSON representation of a group to `%CMR-ENDPOINT%/groups` along with a valid ECHO token.
+Groups are created by POSTing a JSON representation of a group to `%CMR-ENDPOINT%/groups` along with a valid EDL bearer token.
 Optionally, a `managing_group_id` parameter can be used to specify the managing group of the newly created group; Its value is the concept id of the existing group that will able to update or delete the new group.
 The response will contain a concept id identifying the group along with the group revision id.
 Creating and updating a group is synchronous and the group will be visible in search immediately after the ingest response is returned.

 #### Creating a System Level Group

 ```
-curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/groups -d \
+curl -XPOST -i -H "Content-Type: application/json" -H "Authorization: Bearer XXXX" %CMR-ENDPOINT%/groups -d \
 '{
   "name": "Administrators",
   "description": "The group of users that manages the CMR.",